 Every year, usually on the first Thursday in February, thousands of religious leaders, policymakers, business people and the president of the United States gather in Washington to talk about faith.
 The event — which includes meetings and seminars before and after breakfast — is an opportunity for the religious community to build productive relationships with political and business communities.

-President Trump will speak February 8 at the 66th National Prayer Breakfast, the second of his presidency.
+President Trump will speak February 6 at the 68th National Prayer Breakfast, the fourth of his presidency.

 The idea for a National Prayer Breakfast first came from a Methodist minister, but today religious leaders of many faiths attend, including other Christian denominations, Islam and Judaism.
 The event has historically been an occasion for the president to acknowledge the role of his faith in the position of commander-in-chief and to address topics affecting religion.
 At the 2017 breakfast, Trump spoke of the threat to religious freedom that terrorism poses and, within his first weeks in office, committed his administration to combating that threat.